FVLMS/2026-ongoing-competency/docs/how-to-create-test.md

 # How To: Create Test

+This tipsheet will show you how to add a Test to the LMS.
+Tests can be a standalone learning object for self-enrollment/assignment or part of a Curriculum.

 ## Create a Category and Questions

 1. Navigate to Menu > Content Management > Test Engine.